 Currently enrolled students receive membership to the Fitness Center as part of their tuition.

 B-Fit members have unlimited usage of the Fitness Center & Group Fitness Room anytime during Fitness Center hours.
 Students/members are encouraged to use the Fitness Center on a daily basis.
 The Fitness Center is available on a first-come, first-served basis; usually there is no waiting for use of the equipment.

 - Fitness I – FIT 8131 – 1 month – Cost $25

 - Be Fit I – FIT 8227 – 3 months – Cost $65

 - Be Fit II – FIT 8228 – 6 months – Cost $125

 - Be Fit III – FIT 8229 – 12 months – Cost $200

-To qualify for the discounted corporate/group memberships a minimum of 3-5 patrons from the same corporation, business or organization must enroll on the same date and provide proof of identity in the form of a name badge, or company id and a driver’s license or state id card.
+To qualify for the discounted corporate/group memberships a minimum of 3 – patrons from the same corporation, business or organization must be enrolled and provide proof of identity in the form of a name badge, or company id and a driver’s license or state id card.

 - FIT 8230 – Corp/Group Fit I – One month $20

 - FIT 8231 – Corp/Group Fit II – Three months $60